bachtiarpanjaitan/btx/readme.md

     ├── btx
     ...
 ```
-Add this line autoload.psr-4 in your composer.json
+Add this line autoload.psr-4 in your composer.json (You can choose one or all of them)

 ```
 "autoload": {